Spotlight: Introducing Healthy Wisconsin

 - We will also be working together to develop practical strategies for success through teams which we are calling Priority Action Teams.

 - These teams are currently being formed with external community partners to develop practical strategies for success, track each priority plan’s success and to report on progress to the Public Health Council, which is a Governor appointed council, periodically through December 2019.
 The Council is statutorily charged with monitoring and advising on the implementation of the state health plan.
-Progress will be tracked on the Healthy Wisconsin website.

 - The Division of Public Health has also formed internal Priority Action Teams, which are working to align the Division with the state health improvement plan.